-Type of entrepreneur
+Type of entrepreneurs

-Entrepreneurs can change directions on things, create and design new approaches.
+Entrepreneurs can change directions on things, create, and design new approaches.
 Other ways to try to describe them are:

-In brief, this research has come up to that entrepreneurs can be distinguished in six different types or roles.
+In brief, this research has come up to that entrepreneurs can be distinguished in six different types of or roles.

 This is a type of entrepreneur who can be best described as obsessed with the creative process.